carvel-dev/imgpkg/docs/air-gapped-workflow.md

 Copy the bundle from your local thumbdrive to a different local registry:
 `imgpkg copy --from-tar /tmp/my-image.tar --to-repo localhost:5000/simple-app-bundle`

+Flags used in the command:
+  * `--from-tar` indicates path to tar file containing assets to be copied to an image registry
+  * `--to-repo` indicates image registry to upload the tarball to

 The output shows the tarball is successfully pushed to an image registry:
 ```
 copy | importing 2 images...